Skip to content

 Practical Solution: Analog Flavor

-• Example: Apply tape saturation to your kick drum for a warm, slightly crunchy sound that recalls the nostalgic vibe of vinyl records.
+Apply tape saturation to the kick for a warm, crunchy texture reminiscent of vinyl records, enhancing the nostalgic quality of the beat.

 Step 6: Embrace Imperfections